Sublime Text 2 Snippet for PHP getter and setter generation

 To use, simply type getset followed by tab (in the latest dev builds, at least) and it will automatically expand.
 Alternatively, select some text and use shift+cmd+p -> getset to automatically replace the selected text with the get and set methods completed for the text that was selected.

-9 Responses to “Sublime Text 2 Snippet for PHP getter and setter generation”
+10 thoughts on “Sublime Text 2 Snippet for PHP getter and setter generation

 what i realy missing is a "goto reference" or "goto class" feature.